wangzhenj321/GitHub-Manual/blog/Basic-commands-in-Git.md

     Rewind the master branch to get rid of those ***three*** commits, and keep the changes of those three commits in the working directory.
 If you want to remove these changes, you can use the above option '--hard'.

+- `git reset {mode} {commit}`

+    This form resets the current branch **head to \<commit\>** and possibly updates the index (resetting it to the tree of <commit>) and the working tree depending on <mode>.
+If <mode> is omitted, defaults to "--mixed". "--mixed" resets the index but not the working tree (i.e., the changed files are preserved but not marked for commit) and reports what has not been updated.
+This is the default action.

 ### add

 - `git add {filename in the working directory}`